 ‘Do not track’ Feature for Separate Users or Organizations

 You know how not to track a ticket, but what about contacts or organizations?
 There is a way to apply such an option for this purpose.
-First, go to the Admin Center > Objects and rules > Business rules > Triggers.
-Then, select and Clone the Email Tracking trigger.
+First, you must turn off all triggers inside the app.
+Second, go to the Admin Center > Objects and rules > Business rules > Triggers.
+Then, select and Clone the trigger you use in the Email Tracking.

 After, for the original trigger add this condition: ‘Tag’ ‘Contains none of the following’ ‘do_not_track.’